What’s in a name? Quite a web of associations, actually – sorry Shakespeare.

 Pampers: perplexing packaging

-When Procter & Gamble launched Pampers in Japan, they used their well-known logo on the product packaging: a stork delivering nappies.
+When Procter & Gamble launched Pampers in Japan, they used their well-known logo: a stork delivering nappies.
 The product tanked.

 Why?
 The brand neglected to check whether its Japanese audience was familiar with the stork’s mythic baby courier status – one Western customers knew well.
 After some long-overdue market research, it transpired that Japanese parents found the avian imagery confusing, and even a little concerning.